 Pan-banging sugar cookies!

-This is a recipe from my new cookbook, 100 Cookies.
-And is an off-shoot of my Pan-Banging Chocolate Chip Cookies.
+This is a recipe from my cookbook, 100 Cookies, and is an off-shoot of my Pan-Banging Chocolate Chip Cookies.
+These delicious sugar cookies have buttery, rippled edges and a chewy center as a result of using the pan-banging cookie technique.

 Pan-banging Sugar Cookies